 The paper is organized as follows.
-We introduce the notion of CC in Section ??.
-CC algorithms expressed in Haskell are derived in Section ?? for problems including scan, nested scan, secondorder linear difference equations, Fibonacci sequence, banded linear systems, tridiagonal linear systems, and mapReduce.
-In Section ?? we show how CC programs can be compiled for execution on multicore systems; in particular, how logical data dependencies are mapped to inter-core communications.
-In Section ?? we give an analysis and proof for the optimality of CC in terms of operation count, communication, and scalability.
+We introduce the notion of CC in Section 2.
+CC algorithms expressed in Haskell are derived in Section 3 for problems including scan, nested scan, second-order linear difference equations, Fibonacci sequence, banded linear systems, tridiagonal linear systems, and mapReduce.
+In Section 4 we show how CC programs can be compiled for execution on multicore systems; in particular, how logical data dependencies are mapped to inter-core communications.
+In Section 5 we give an analysis and proof for the optimality of CC in terms of operation count, communication, and scalability.
 The benchmarks of some CC programs on multicore systems are also presented.
-In Section ?? we identify the class of problems subject to the paradigm, and its relation to the computational complexity hierarchy.
-Some variants of CC are given in Section ??.
-The relation of CC to divideand-conquer and related work are discussed in Sections ?? and ??, respectively.
+In Section 6, we identify the class of problems subject to the paradigm, and its relation to the computational complexity hierarchy.
+In Section 8 we examine the relation between CC and the DC paradigm.
+Some variants of CC are given in Section 7.
+Related work is discussed in Section 9, which is followed by a final section on concluding remarks.